2012 Texas State Bobcats football team: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2012 Texas State Commitment List".
+Rivals.
+Retrieved February 1, 2012.; "Scout.com College Football Recruiting Commits: Texas State".
+Scout.
+Retrieved February 1, 2012.; "2012 Player Commitments – Texas State".
+ESPN.
+Retrieved February 1, 2012.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved February 1, 2012.; "2012 Team Ranking".
+Rivals.com.
+Retrieved February 1, 2012.;

 Maroon-Gold Spring Game

-The Maroon-Gold Spring Game was held March 31, 2012 at 2:00 p.m..
+The Maroon-Gold Spring Game was held March 31, 2012 at 2:00 p.m.
 Unlike other spring games where the first and third team usually combine and face the second and fourth teams, Texas State determined their teams through a Coaches Players Draft held on March 28.

-The Gold team was chosen by Thaddeus Watkins, Tyler Arndt, Chase Harper, Darryl Morris, and Joplo Bartu while the Maroon team was chosen by Adley Eshraghipour, Shaun Rutherford, Marcus Curry, Brian Lilly, Jason McLean, and Isaiah Battle.
+The Gold team was chosen by Thaddeus Watkins, Tyler Arndt, Chase Harper, Darryl Morris, and Joplo Bartu, while the Maroon team was chosen by Adley Eshraghipour, Shaun Rutherford, Marcus Curry, Brian Lilly, Jason McLean, and Isaiah Battle.
 These 11 players, along with Jordan Norfleet, are expected to comprise the Texas State Leadership Council for the 2012 season and will serve as captains throughout the season.
 The Maroon team was coached by Craig Naivar, Dennis Darnell, Jeff Conway, Mike Hudson, Dennis Porterfield, Wesley Condra, Jeff McKinley, and Vincent Ibewnike.
 The Gold team was coached by Mike Schultz, Brad Franchione, Jason Johnson, Rueben Vaughn, Jason Washington, Kyle Tatum, John Reid, Ron Woodard, and Eddie Veyran.
 Head coach Dennis Franchione would join the Texas State radio play-by-play team of Brant Freeman and Bill Culhane on KTSW for the game so he could evaluate his players from the press box area.